Keep your floor looking new

 10-20 min

-For a deeper clean, a warm water mop lifts grime that sweeping misses.
-A small amount of dish soap is all you need — no special products required.
+For a deeper clean, a warm water mop lifts the grime that sweeping misses.
+A little dish soap is all you need, no special products.

 • Fill a bucket with warm water and a small amount of mild detergent (dish soap works perfectly)